-PACIFIC IMPERIAL MINES INC. Management Discussion and Analysis For the year ended June 30, 2011
+PACIFIC IMPERIAL MINES INC.

+Management Discussion and Analysis

+Six Months Ended December 31, 2010

-The following discussion and analysis, prepared as of October 28, 2011, should be read in conjunction with the audited financial statements for the year ended June 30, 2011 and 2010.
+The following discussion and analysis, prepared as of December 5, 2011, should be read in conjunction with the interim financial statements for the six months ended December 31, 2010 and an audited financial statement of the Company the year ended June 30, 2010.
 These financial statements are prepared in accordance with Canadian generally accepted accounting principles.

-This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the year ended June 30, 2011.
+This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the six months ended December 31, 2010.
 The discussion may contain statements that are forward-looking in nature, involving known and unknown risks and uncertainties such as general economic and business conditions, operating costs, changes in foreign currency exchange rates, and other factors.
 Since forward-looking statements address future events and conditions, by their nature, they involve inherent risks and uncertainties.
 Therefore, actual results may be materially different from those expressed or implied in such statements.
 Additional information on the Company is also available at www.sedar.com.